Actyx/Actyx/web/developer.actyx.com/blog/2021-06-23-actyx-2-0-0-release.md

 The Events API is what was formerly known as the Event Service.
 It is the core of Actyx and offers users the ability to publish, query, and subscribe to events.
-The major update for the Events API is the support for tag-based queries instead of name and semantics.
+The major update for the Events API is support for tag-based queries instead of the old _name and semantics_ model.
+Tags are a highly composable and dynamic approach to distributed event streams.

 ### Node API

 <img style={{borderRadius: "6px", border: "1px solid #c5cbd3"}} src={useBaseUrl('images/blog/2.0-release/node-api.svg')} />

-The Node API is a new API that is responsible for providing access to node-specific information.
+The new Node API allows you to query nodes for information about themselves.
 Currently, the API returns the ID of the node.
 In the future, more endpoints will be added that will give more insights into the state and performance of a node, so stay tuned and remember to check our [public roadmap](https://trello.com/b/thhTs62O/actyx-product-roadmap)!

-## Actyx Node Manager
+## A more useful and usable Actyx Node Manager

 <img style={{boxShadow: "0 20px 38px -8px rgba(80, 80, 100, .5)", marginBottom: "42px", borderRadius: "6px", border: "1px solid #c5cbd3"}} src={useBaseUrl('images/blog/2.0-release/node-manager-ui.png')} />

-Actyx Node Manager is an electron app that lets you securely manage and configure decentralized swarms of Actyx nodes in the local network.
+The Actyx Node Manager is a graphical desktop application that lets you securely manage and configure decentralized swarms of Actyx nodes in the local network.
 With Actyx 2.0 we ship a completely redesigned version of the Node Manager, with better performance and a lot of UX improvements that will significantly streamline working with it.
 For instance, Actyx Node Manager now lets you work on multiple nodes at the same time with favorite nodes being saved across sessions so that you can start right where you left off.
 For more information on the new Node Manager, please refer to the [reference documentation](https://developer.actyx.com/docs/reference/node-manager.mdx) or the release [changelog](https://developer.actyx.com/releases).